Jabari Young, senior writer and editor at Forbes, specializing in the editorial lead of ForbesBLK.

 Katharine: Yeah, it was kind of a wild ride.
 It was funny, after the story was published, one of the women reached out to me and said, do you remember when this was going to be a first-person essay?
 I'm so glad that wasn't the form it ultimately took, because this was the right way to tell this story.

 We loved Katharine’s perspective on responding to every pitch that shows intention and effort.
-For more great insights into how journalists respond, check out our blog 4 Journalists on Responding to Their Inbox where journalists from The Wall Street Journal, CNN Underscored, TechCrunch, and Mashable dissect why and how they respond to pitches.
+For more great insights into how journalists respond, check out our blog 5 Reasons to Follow Journalists on Twitter where journalists from The Wall Street Journal, CNN Underscored, TechCrunch, and Mashable dissect why and how they respond to pitches.

 To stay up to date on the latest episode releases, be sure to subscribe to the Coffee with a Journalist podcast where, each week, we sit down to talk with journalists from the world’s leading publications to gain insight into their storytelling processes, their predictions for the future of journalism, and everything in between!